satellite-of-love/elm-rugs/README.md

 `rug generate jessitron:elm-rugs:StaticPage happy-new-project-name -R`

-This'll create a new directory called happy-new-project-name and put an Elm project in it, with Main.elm inside `src` and an index.html inside `resources` and a `build` script that puts all the output inside `target`.
+This used to create a new directory called happy-new-project-name and put an Elm project in it, with Main.elm inside `src` and an index.html inside `resources` and a `build` script that puts all the output inside `target`.
 The `-R` part says "also initialize a git repository and make the initial commit."
 Basically it makes a copy of